CHAD-Analytics/CHAD/covid19/www/6_load_info_docs/OverviewInfo.md

 the *Projections* info panel (for the Projections tabs)

 When using the model projections, it is important to keep in mind that these are based on models with multiple parameters and **subject to considerable uncertainty**.
 Additionally, reasonable parameter values will vary locally and over time subject to changes in mitigation behavior (e.g. social distancing) and other factors.
 Read more in the *Projections* info panel and reach out to the designated A9 representative for your MAJCOM for additional support and assistance.

-**Download a comprehensive report** of the information diplayed on the dashboard by clicking the *Generate Report* button at the bottom of the left sidebar.

 ### Supporting Agencies
 Various agencies were involved to launch CHAD.
 The design and development of CHAD was sponsored by the Air Force Institute of Technology (AFIT), who was critical in ensuring appropriate contacts and collaborations were successful.
 Additional collaboration was conducted with Army Futures Command in developing model projections.